In this article, we will cover some tips about how to be successful in life.

 According to an article published in The New York Times, hiding the phone in another room, or simply putting it somewhere where you can’t see it helps you resist that automatic pull to check it.

-If applied, they are a great tool to help you get ahead of most people and, most importantly, of yourself.
+If applied, these tips about how to be successful in life can be a great tool to help you get ahead of most people and, most importantly, of yourself.

 Get access to exclusive self-improvement and relationships content, subscribe to my free newsletter here.